- Introduction

 Regularization scheme and the energy conservation in td calculations

-In publication arXiv:1606.02225 it was pointed that TDBdG like equations, formally conserve energy only if all quasiparticle states are evolved, see discussion of Eqs.(25)-(26).
+In the publication arXiv:1606.02225, it was noted that TDBdG-like equations formally conserve energy only if all quasiparticle states are evolved; see the discussion of Eqs.
+(25)-(26).
 This situation corresponds to the cubic cutoff.
-If the space is truncated eg. by introducing a spherical cutoff at some initial time then in general energy maybe not conserved.
+If the space is truncated, eg, by introducing a spherical cutoff at some initial time, then in general energy may not be conserved.

-In practical applications, we observe that the energy when applied the spherical regularization scheme is conserved only with some accuracy, which is not related to the integrator accuracy.
-Below we provide an example of (3d calculation), where for the time interval te_F<170 we apply an external time-dependent potential (we pump energy into the system), and for te_F>170 the system evolves without any external perturbation. wiki1 wiki2 It is clearly visible, that for evolution with the cubic cutoff the energy is conserved up to high accuracy, while for spherical cutoff the quality of the energy conservation is significantly lower.
+In practical applications, we observe that the energy, when applying the spherical regularization scheme, is conserved only with some accuracy, which is not related to the integrator's accuracy.
+Below we provide an example of (3d calculation), where for the time interval te_F<170 we apply an external time-dependent potential (we pump energy into the system), and for te_F>170 the system evolves without any external perturbation.

 wlog files for these runs:

-In conclusion, we find that typically for trajectories of length te_F\approx1000 the spherical cutoff provides reasonable accuracy, while for generation of long trajectories te_F\gg 1000 it is recommended to use the cubic cutoff.
+In conclusion, we find that typically for trajectories of length te_F\approx1000 the spherical cutoff provides reasonable accuracy, while for the generation of long trajectories te_F\gg 1000 it is recommended to use the cubic cutoff.